External Factors That Affect the Divorce Rate

 If you or your spouse have been married before, you are more likely to divorce than spouses who are in their first marriage.
 This could be for two main reasons: those who have divorced before are more familiar and less daunted by the process, and second marriages can suffer financial and emotional strain because of the after-effects of the previous marriage(s).
 One in five people divorcing in 2008 had been previously married.Christmas and New Year

 January and February are the busiest times of the year for divorce lawyers.
 This is often because over the Christmas period, people tend to think that they are going to be able to sort out their marital difficulties without the distraction of work or other commitments.
 The Christmas period is the time when most of us dedicate ourselves to our families, and coupled with the dawning of a new year leaves many spouses feeling that they need to make changes in their lives.
 If the holiday period leaves you feeling unfulfilled, neglected or that things simply aren’t going to work out – it’s no wonder people decide to consult their divorce lawyers.
-Often, people hold off from divorcing until Christmas is out of the way, whether for the sake of the children, because of visiting relatives, or because they cannot bear the prospect of Christmas on their own.Professional Low Cost Website
+Often, people hold off from divorcing until Christmas is out of the way, whether for the sake of the children, because of visiting relatives, or because they cannot bear the prospect of Christmas on their own.Interested in Branding, a Website or Graphic Design?

 You might also like...